Ritayu09/Microsoft-API-Package/ReadMe.md

 Please note that the 'TextSentiment' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.
+By contributing to this project, you agree to abide by the terms.

 ### Package Details